Permify/permify/docs/docs/getting-started/sync-data.md

 ![relational-tuples](https://user-images.githubusercontent.com/34595361/183959294-149fcbb9-7f10-4c1e-8d66-20a839893909.png)

-## Where Relational Tuples Used ?
+## Attributes

+Besides creating and storing your authorization-related data as relationships, you can also create attributes along with your resources and users.

+For certain use cases, using relationships (ReBAC) or roles (RBAC) might not be the best fit.
+For example, geo-based permissions where access is granted only if associated with a geographical or regional attribute.
+Or consider time-based permissions, restricting certain actions to office hours.
+A simpler scenario involves defining certain individuals as banned, filtering them out from access despite meeting other requirements.

+Attribute-Based Access Control takes a more contextual approach, allowing you to define access rights based on the context around subjects and objects in an application.

+In Permify, the form of attributes are similar to relational tuples but with a small syntax differentiation:

+`subject $ attribute | value`

+Here are some attributes with semantics,

+* `account:1$balance|double:4000` - account:1's balance is defined as 4000.
+* `post:546$is_restricted|boolean:true` - post:546 is labeled as restricted post within the system.
+* `user:122$regions|string[]:US,MEX` - user:122 is associated with regions United States and Mexico.

+## Where is the stored Authorization Data used?

-In Permify, these relational tuples represents your authorization data.
+These relational tuples and attributes represents your authorization data.

-Permify stores your relational tuples (authorization data) in a database you prefer.
+Permify stores your these data in a database you prefer.
 You can configure the database when running Permify Service with using both [configuration flags](../../installation/brew#configuration-flags) or [configuration YAML file](https://github.com/Permify/permify/blob/master/example.config.yaml).

-Stored relational tuples are queried and utilized in Permify APIs, including the check API, which is an access control check request used to determine whether a user's action is authorized.
+Stored data are queried and utilized in Permify APIs, including the check API, which is an access control check request used to determine whether a user's action is authorized.

 As an example; to decide whether a user could view a protected resource, Permify looks up the relations between that specific user and the protected resource.
-These relation types could be ownership, parent-child relation, or even a role such as an admin or manager.
+These relation types could be ownership, parent-child relation, a role such as an admin or manager or even an attribute.

-## Creating Relational Tuples
+## Creating Authorization Data

+Relationships and attributes can be created with an simple API call, Since these attributes and relations are live instances, meaning they can be affected by specific user actions within the application, they should be created/deleted with a simple Permify API call at runtime.

-Relational tuples can be created with an simple API call in runtime, since relations and authorization data's are live instances.
-Each relational tuple should be created according to its authorization model, [Permify Schema].
+Each relational tuple or attribute should be created according to its authorization model, [Permify Schema].

 [Permify Schema]: ../modeling